NuevoFoundation/workshops/content/english/phaser-space-invaders-game/activity-7.md

 }
 ```

-you can fill it into this location:
+You can fill it into this location:

 <!--- ![update_projectiles](../media/8/update_projectiles.png)--->
 <img src="../media/8/update_projectiles.png" alt="update_projectiles" style="width:950px;"/>